USAFA-ECE/ece281-book/book/lab/lab2.md

 sevenSegDecoder entity and architecture
 ```

-The sevenSegDecoder module entity interface is shown in blue and the architecture in purple.
+The interface for the sevenSegDecoder entity is shown in blue and the architecture in purple.
 The input, `i_D`, is a bus of four wires.
 The output, `o_S`, is a bus of seven wires.